Aspin House |

 (1823 - 1877), Fort Assiniboine FORT WIKI

 A Hudson's Bay Co. post (HBC records cover 1824 - 1837).
+No remains.
 Of interest in town is the Fort Assiniboine Museum, recreated as a period fur trade post.
 See also Woodlands County Points of Interest

-Lesser Slave Lake Post (1)
+Lesser Slave Lake House (1)

 (1799 - 1802), Slave Lake